The-Portal-Bot/Portal/docs/README.md

 ## Documentation

-* **[Commands](https://portal-bot.xyz/docs/commands/)**, a list of all Portal commands with description, arguments and how to use them.
+* **[Commands](https://portal-bot.xyz/docs/commands/)**, a list of all Portal commands with descriptions, arguments and how to use them.
 * **[Text Interpreter](https://portal-bot.xyz/docs/regex/interpreter)** is a program used by Portal to generate a channel's name _with four types of data_
-    1. **[Variables](https://portal-bot.xyz/docs/regex/interpreter/variables)**, are immutable and live data that return information.
+    1. **[Variables](https://portal-bot.xyz/docs/regex/interpreter/variables)**, are immutable and live data, that return information.
-    2. **[Attributes](https://portal-bot.xyz/docs/regex/interpreter/attributes)**, are Portal's, portal or voice channel options that can be manipulated by whomever has clearance.
+    2. **[Attributes](https://portal-bot.xyz/docs/regex/interpreter/attributes)**, are mutable options that can be manipulated by whomever has clearance.
-    3. **[Pipes](https://portal-bot.xyz/docs/regex/interpreter/pipes)**, are mini functions you can pass text or Variables to manipulate their outcome.
+    3. **[Pipes](https://portal-bot.xyz/docs/regex/interpreter/pipes)**, are mini functions you can pass text variables or attributes to, that manipulate their outcome.
     4. **[Structures](https://portal-bot.xyz/docs/regex/interpreter/structures)**, are conditional flow manipulators.

 ## More